-How to detect Malignant Melanoma
+How to detect Melanoma

-Those most at risk from melanoma are those with fair skin, lots of moles and/or freckles or a family history of skin cancer - however, everyone is at risk, especially if they have had incidence of bad sun burn, spent lots of time in the sun or have used sun beds.
+Those most at risk from Melanoma are those with fair skin, lots of moles and/or freckles or a family history of skin cancer - however, everyone is at risk, especially if they have had incidence of bad sun burn, spent lots of time in the sun or have used sun beds.

-A melanoma can grow anywhere on the body, so it is important to check your entire body regularly (once per month) for any changes or abnormalities.
+A Melanoma can grow anywhere on the body, so it is important to check your entire body regularly (once per month) for any changes or abnormalities.
 You may have some moles or dark patches on your skin that are flat or slightly raised - usually these will remain harmless, however you should to detect any moles or patches that have changes in shape, size or colour.

 The ABCD of Melanoma

 You should consult your doctor immediately if you develop any of the following signs that indicate a potential melanoma:

 Changing colour, getting darker, becoming patchy or multi-shaded.